NVIDIA/aistore/deploy/prod/docker/single/README.md

 Notice (above): upon startup, the cluster shows a single disk.
 That's because initial (hardcoded) configuration that we provided specifies only one.

-This is easily fiable, though: AIStore supports adding [mountpath](/docs/overview.md#terminology) at runtime.
+This is easily fixable, though: AIStore supports adding [mountpath](/docs/terminology.md#mountpath) at runtime.
 More exactly, all 4 verbs are supported: attach, detach, enable, disable.

 ```console
 $ ais storage mountpath attach t[yynRQpXV] /ais/disk2